shennarwp/SimpleFileRequest/README.md

 The server will search for file with names requested by client in the start folder.

-Default start folder is the folder the server program currently located in, defined as "." in findfile.c.
+Default start folder is the folder the server program currently located in, defined as "." in findfile.c

 All the source file is located inside /src